 Frequentis USA is open for business, with limited staff in the building, following CDC (Centers for Disease Control) guidelines to maintain the safety of our employees and contractors.
-Maryland in under a “Stay At Home Order” by the governor but, as part of the Defense Industrial Base and as a manufacturer in the Communications and Information Technology industries, Frequentis USA, Inc. is considered part of the Essential Critical Infrastructure Workforce and will continue operations as much as possible to meet our contractual commitments.
+As of 5 p.m.
+March 12 2021, all restrictions have been lifted in Maryland.
+The mask mandate is still in effect.
+There is no quarantine requirements for travelers coming into the state.
+We are not changing our work at home policy as of yet.
+As part of the Defense Industrial Base and as a manufacturer in the Communications and Information Technology industries, Frequentis USA, Inc. is considered part of the Essential Critical Infrastructure Workforce and will continue operations as much as possible to meet our contractual commitments.

 To ensure the safety and health of our employees and contractors while balancing the needs of our customers, Frequentis USA has implemented its Business Continuity Plan which includes: